makgyver/fluke/README.md

 Some examples of these files can be found in the `configs` folder.

 The `EXP_CONFIG` is a json file contains the following fields:
-- `name`: the name of the experiment
-- `seed`: the seed used for reproducibility purposes
-- `device`: the device used for training the model.
-If `auto`, the device is automatically selected
+- `protocol`: must contains a dictionary with the overall federated protocol settings, namely:
     - `n_clients`: the number of clients in the federated learning system
     - `n_rounds`: the number of communication rounds
-- `batch_size`: the batch size used client-side for training the model
-- `n_epochs`: the number of epochs used client-side for training the model
     - `eligible_perc`: the percentage of clients that are elegible for training in each round
+- `data`: must contains a dictionary with all settings regarding the data loading process, namely:
-- `loss`: the loss function used for training the model.
-It must be a valid PyTorch loss function
+    - `dataset`: the dataset used for training the model.
+It must be one of the following: `mnist`, `mnistm`, `emnist`, `cifar10`, `svhn`, and `femnist`.
+    - `validation_split`: the percentage of the local datasets used as test/validation set
+    - `standardize`: boolean value that indicates whether the features have to be standardized or not
     - `distribution`: the data distribution used for training the model.
       It must be one of the following:
         - `iid`: iid
         - `qnt`: quantity skewed
         - `classqnt`: classwise quantity skewed
         - `lblqnt`: label quantity skewed
         - `dir`: label dirichlet skewed
         - `path`: label pathological skewed
         - `covshift`: covariate shift
-- `model`: the model to train.
-It must be a valid PyTorch model defined in the `net.py` file
-- `dataset`: the dataset used for training the model.
-It must be one of the following:
-    - `mnist`: MNIST
-    - `mnistm`: MNISTM
-    - `emnist`: EMNIST
-    - `cifar10`: CIFAR10
-    - `svhn`: SVHN
-- `validation`: the percentage of the training dataset used for validation
-- `sampling`: percentage of the dataset considered for training.
+    - `sampling_perc`: percentage of the dataset considered for training.
       If `1.0`, the whole dataset is used for training.
+    - `num_features`
+    - `num_classes`
+- `exp`: must contains the other settings for the experiment:
+    - `seed`: the seed used for reproducibility purposes
+    - `device`: the device used for training the model.
+If `auto`, the device is automatically selected
+    - `average`: the averaging method using in the evaluation (e.g., "macro", "micro")
     - `checkpoint`: the checkpoint configuration.
 It must be a dictionary with the following fields:
         - `save`: if `true`, the model and the client optimizer are saved after each round
         - `path`: the path where the checkpoint is saved
         - `load`: if `true`, the checkpoint is loaded from the `path` before starting the training
+- `log`: must contains a dictionary with the settings for the logging:
   - `logger`: the logger used for logging the results.
 It must be one of the following:
       - `local`: the results are logged locally
       - `wandb`: the results are logged on wandb
   - `wandb_params`: the parameters used for logging on wandb.
 Used only if `logger` is set to `wandb`.
     It must be a dictionary with the following fields:
       - `project`: the name of the project on wandb
       - `entity`: the name of the entity on wandb
       - `tags`: the tags used for logging on wandb

 The `ALG_CONFIG` is a json file containing the following fields:
 - `name`: the name of the algorithm
+- `hyperparameters`: contains the dictinaries for the hyperparameters for clients and server:
+    - `server`: must contains a dictionary with the server hyperparameters (e.g., `{"weighted": true}`)

+- `batch_size`: the batch size used client-side for training the model
+- `loss`: the loss function used for training the model.
+It must be a valid PyTorch loss function
+- `n_epochs`: the number of epochs used client-side for training the model
+- `model`: the model to train.
+It must be a valid PyTorch model defined in the `net.py` file
 - `optimizer_parameters`: the parameters used for the optimizer.
   It must be a dictionary with the following fields:
     - `lr`: the learning rate